thorrak/brewflasher/README.md

 ## About
 BrewFlasher is a standalone desktop application that allows the user to flash specific firmware (upload software) to an ESP32 or ESP8266.
-It will automatically locate the firmare on the internet, download it, and flash it to your chip with minimal input required.
+It will automatically locate the firmware on the internet, download it, and flash it to your chip with minimal input required.
 Simple, fast, and magic.

 This project was built as a natural complement to a handful of other projects I either support or collaborate on, where